CSGuides/grad-school-application-guide/_admissions/howApplicationsEvaluated.md

 Understanding how applications are evaluated can help inform your application strategy.
 This description is based on the processes from the University of Michigan and the University of Massachusetts at Amherst, large indicative public research institutions, but the general process is the same at other programs.
 After describing the process we will summarize the implications and reinforce why it matters for you to understand this.

 Master’s degree students are typically evaluated by the department as a whole, often via a committee.
 Ph.D. students are typically evaluated by individual faculty members (i.e., potential research advisors) with assistance from a committee.
 However, a smaller number of programs admit Ph.D. students to the department as whole; students match with a research advisor later.
-The University of Virginia is an example of a hybrid: [Ph.D. admission is based on a faculty champion](https://github.com/fxlin/uvacs-gradhandbook-publish/blob/main/uvacs_gradhandbook-current.pdf), but students participate in a “Rotation” program that gives a structured opportunity to match with another advisor.
+The University of Virginia is an example of a hybrid: [their PhD admission is based on a faculty champion](https://github.com/fxlin/uvacs-gradhandbook-publish/blob/main/uvacs_gradhandbook-current.pdf), but students participate in a “Rotation” program that gives a structured opportunity to match with another advisor.
 Knowing how, and by whom, your application will be evaluated can help you tailor it.

 ## Graduate Admissions